configcat/go-sdk/v7/README.md

 }
 ```

-## Polling
+## Polling Modes
-By default, the ConfigCat client will poll to find out when the values have changed.
-The polling interval can be configured in the `Config` that's passed to `NewCustomClient`.
-It's also possible to manually poll using the `Client.Refresh` method.
+The ConfigCat SDK supports 3 different polling mechanisms to acquire the setting values from ConfigCat.
+After latest setting values are downloaded, they are stored in the internal cache then all requests are served from there.
+Read more about Polling Modes and how to use them at [ConfigCat Docs](https://configcat.com/docs/sdk-reference/go/).

 ## Need help?
 https://configcat.com/support